PR8KW/ESHAIL_AntiDrift/README.md

 It's working fine in my PC, but litle bit complicated to configure.

-Attached some pictures with configuration sample.
+Attached some pictures with configuration samples.

 I am not a Programmer, so any programmer help are welcome.